intersystems-community/irisdemo-demo-htap/README.md

 Just make sure you change your start_master.sh script to configure the environment variables with the correct IRIS end points, usernames and passwords.

-# Report any Issues

-We have already a long list of things to:
-* Things that are amost done:
-  * Implement an XEP (Extreme Event Processing) based version of this demo.
-  * Add support to databases such as Postgress.
-  * Add support for running this using ICM on AWS (so we can test against Aurora)
-  * Allow configuration of the speed test through the UI instead of environment variables on the docker-compose.yml file.
-* Things that are going to be fixed:
-  * The label on the UI is always "IRIS Speed Test" even when we are testing against other databses.
-  * Make every graph show one single metric instead of combined metrics.
-When we mix metrics on the same chart, one may be on a much bigger scale than another.
-  * Make the UI more responsive when stopping and restarting the Speed Test.
-We truncate the table before restarting the speed test and this may take some time and a lot of journal entries.
-The UI will become unresponsive for a while and there is no indication that anything is being done.
-We need to fix this.

-Please, report any issues on the [Issues section](https://github.com/intersystems-community/irisdemo-demo-htap/issues).

 # Other demo applications

 There are other IRIS demo applications that touch different subjects such as NLP, ML, Integration with AWS services, Twitter services, performance benchmarks etc. Here are some of them: